 New regulations for Calorie Labelling came into force on 6th April 2022 requiring certain food businesses with more than 250 employees – full or part-time – to provide calorie information for the foods and drinks they serve.

 The legislation is designed to help the public to make healthier choices, with clear calorie labelling available on foods served in qualifying businesses from pubs and cafes, to coffee bars and takeaways to hotels and home delivery services.

 The changes are significant for the hospitality industry in England, so our team of experts at Food Alert have answered the frequently asked questions from operators as they prepare to comply with the new law.

 Here are some of the most frequently asked questions on calorie labelling:

-1. How should I display calorie information if I am to be compliant from 6th April?
+1. How should I display calorie information in line with legislation requirements?

 The basic calorie information that businesses must display is:

 - The energy content of the food in kilocalories (kcal)

 - Reference the size of the portion to which the calorie information relates